-The Government has plans to extend Right to Buy to more housing association tenants that are not listed as part of the Voluntary Right to Buy pilot.
-These plans are currently being drawn up and if you would like us to keep in touch about progress, you can sign up here.
+The Government has plans to extend Right to Buy to more housing association tenants.
+These plans are currently being developed and if you would like us to keep in touch about progress, you can sign up here.

-The online registration for the Voluntary Right to Buy Pilot on this website is now closed.
-If you have already registered an interest in the pilot then your housing association should be contacting you separately to help you progress your application.
+This builds on the small initial pilot run by 5 housing associations.
+Registration for this pilot is now closed.
+If you have already registered your interest in the initial pilot, then your housing association should be contacting you

 |Housing association||Local authority areas|